FAST-LB/pyGCodeDecode/README.md

         .\virtual_env\Scripts\activate.bat

-Now install the repository as a python package using
+Now install the repository as a python package in the root directory of this repository using:

         pip install .